Newline: Representation

 The concepts of carriage return (CR) and line feed (LF) are closely associated and can be considered either separately or together.
 In the physical media of typewriters and printers, two axes of motion, "down" and "across", are needed to create a new line on the page.
 Although the design of a machine (typewriter or printer) must consider them separately, the abstract logic of software can combine them together as one event.
 This is why a newline in character encoding can be defined as CR and LF combined into one (commonly called CR+LF or CRLF).

 Some character sets provide a separate newline character code.
 EBCDIC, for example, provides an NL character code in addition to the CR and LF codes.
 Unicode, in addition to providing the ASCII CR and LF control codes, also provides a "next line" (NEL) control code, as well as control codes for "line separator" and "paragraph separator" markers.
+Unicode also contains printable characters for visually representing line feed ␊, carriage return ␍, and other C0 control codes (as well as a generic newline, ␤) in the Control Pictures block.